 The dreaded bleed

 Does your quilt have a lot of colours, along with a beautiful white background?
 Did you prewash your fabric?
-If the answer to that last one is no, you may want to include a bottle of Retayne with your gift.
-Colour catchers will also be useful.
-Retayne makes sure that colour stays where it was intended to be, and colour catchers absorb any dye that floats into the water.
+If the answer to that last one is no, you may want to include a bottle colour catcher will also be useful.
+Colour catchers makes sure that colour stays where it was intended to be, and colour catchers absorb any dye that floats into the water.

 If you’re giving a quilt that may bleed, perhaps give it a wash yourself first before giving it to someone else.
 That way you know that the first possible spillage has been caught and you can give your gift bag of Retayne and colour catchers with the knowledge that it may not be necessary.